morgant/mlvwmrc-ideskrc/README.md

 3. Create any additional `~/idesktop/*.lnk` files for icons you would like to appear on your desktop (see [iDesk configuration](http://idesk.sourceforge.net/html/usage.html))
 4. Start or relaunch `idesk`

+If icon font sizes appear to be incorrect, especially on high DPI displays, you'll want to set `Xft.dpi` to the appropriate DPI for your display in your `~/.Xdefaults`.
+For example:

+    Xft.dpi: 96

 ## ICONS

 Some suggested System 7 & MacOS 8/9-like icons include: